entur/jvm-module-size-calculator/images/liberica/README.md

 # liberica + Maven Spring example project
-Example project for creating a custom Liberica image for a Spring Boot Maven project.
+Example project for creating a custom Liberica image for a Spring Boot Maven project, with the help of `jdep` and `jlink`.

 Run